-e) Trace the actual deposit per the bank statement to the general ledger.
+v.
+Trace the actual deposit per the bank statement to the general ledger.
 Performance: Traced the actual deposit per the bank statement to the general ledger.
+Exceptions: There were no exceptions noted.

-Procedures Performed on NOMMA's Non-Payroll Disbursements (Excluding Card Purchases/Payments, Travel Reimbursements, and Petty Cash Purchases):
+5. Procedures Performed on NOMMA's Non-Payroll Disbursements (Excluding Card Purchases/Payments, Travel Reimbursements, and Petty Cash Purchases):

-8. Obtain a listing of locations that process payments for the fiscal period, and management's representation that the listing is complete.
-Select 5 locations (or all locations if less than 5).
+A. Obtain a listing of locations that process payments for the fiscal period, and management's representation that the listing is complete.
+Randomly select 5 locations (or all locations if less than 5).

-Performance: Obtained a listing of locations that process payments for the fiscal period from management and received management's representation in a separate letter that the listing is complete.
+Performance: Obtained a listing of locations that process payments for the fiscal period from management, and received management's representation in a separate letter that the listing is complete.
 Selected the sole location for testing.

-- 9. For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if NOMMA has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - a) At least 2 employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
+- B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if NOMMA has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - i.
+At least 2 employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.